 When selling on Amazon, There are a variety of different ways that you can advertise your products to millions of potential customers.

-Of course, optimizing your listing and using SEO are crucial aspects to bringing traffic to your listing, but they can’t be the only methods you rely on.
-In order to boost your impressions and conversions, you need to use every advertising method that Amazon offers.
+Of course, optimizing your listing and using SEO are crucial aspects of bringing traffic to your listing, but they can’t be the only methods you rely on.
+In order to boost your impressions and conversions, you need to use every advertising method that Amazon offers, including Amazon ads and search ads.

 First off, let’s explain what PPC even is.
 PPC stands for “Pay-Per-Click”, and PPC advertising is a web-based promotion model where the advertiser pays for each click on an advertisement.